TEAM-RECHARGED/hl2or/game/readme.txt

 ------
 MapAdd.
 - If you plan on creating MapAdd script, put them in scripts/mapadd/*<mapname>.txt, You can find an example in sdk_vechiles.txt

+---- Troubleshooting ----
+If you have any issues with loading the mod here are fixes.
+- No Menu buttons?
+Hit the ~ on your keyboard.
+- Missing Textures?
+Ensure you have the original Overcharged installed or re-install the mod, this may be because of incorrect binaries.